 Medical facilities in urban centres in Cameroon are limited and are extremely limited in rural areas.
+Even in urban centres care may be affected by a lack of trained personnel, poor sanitation and outdated equipment.
 Pharmaceuticals are in short supply and poor quality substitutes are often used.
 Up-front payment for medical services is usually required and the inability to pay will often delay treatment.
 In the event of a serious accident or illness, medical evacuation to London, Paris or Johannesburg would be recommended.
-Costs for a medical evacuation can range from $A25,000 to $A200,000 depending on the circumstances.
+Costs for a medical evacuation can range from $A25,000 to $A200,000.

 Malaria occurs widely and throughout the year in Cameroon.
 Other insect-borne diseases (including filariasis and African sleeping sickness) also occur.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites, including using insect repellent at all times wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.